 Programs such as National Night Out organized and presented by the Upper Saucon Police Department also includes other Emergency Services Units such Upper Saucon Fire Department and Ambulance Corps

-We recently finished building a bridge to connect both sides of the Rail Trails over Preston Lane as part of our effort to grow and improve the walking pathways in the Township.
+The Township recently finished building a bridge to connect both sides of the Rail Trails over Preston Lane to grow and improve the walking pathways.
 Plans are underway to connect Hopewell Park to the Community Park with walkways and bicycle paths.

 Upper Saucon has Summer Programming that includes, concerts, movies, and children's summer camps